Dargah: Etymology

 However, dargah is originally a core concept in Islamic Sufism and holds great importance for the followers of Sufi saints.
 Many Muslims believe their wishes are fulfilled after they offer prayer or service at a dargah of the saint they follow.
-Devotees tie threads of mannat (Persian: منّت, "grace, favour, praise") at dargahs and contribute for langar and pray at dargahs.
-Dargahs dotted the landscape of Punjab even before the partition of the Indian subcontinent.
+Devotees tie threads of mannat (Persian: منّت, "grace, favour, praise") at dargahs and contribute to langar and pray at dargahs.

 Over time, musical offerings of dervishes and sheikhs in the presence of the devout at these shrines, usually impromptu or on the occasion of Urs, gave rise to musical genres like Qawwali and Kafi, wherein Sufi poetry is accompanied by music and sung as an offering to a murshid, a type of Sufi spiritual instructor.
 Today they have become a popular form of music and entertainment throughout South Asia, with exponents like Nusrat Fateh Ali Khan and Abida Parveen taking their music to various parts of the world.

 Throughout the non-Arab Muslim world

 Sufi shrines are found in many Muslim communities throughout the world and are called by many names.
 The term dargah is common in the Persian-influenced Islamic world, notably in Iran, Turkey and South Asia.

-In South Africa, the term is used to describe shrines in the Durban area where there is a strong Indian presence, while the term keramat is more commonly used in Cape Town, where there is a strong Cape Malay culture.
+In South Africa, the term is used to describe shrines in the Durban area where there is a strong Indian presence, while the term kramat is more commonly used in Cape Town, where there is a strong Cape Malay culture.

-In South Asia, dargahs are often the site of festivals (milad) held in honor of the deceased saint on his passing away anniversary (urs).
+In South Asia, dargahs are often the site of festivals (milad) held in honor of the deceased saint on the anniversary of his death (urs).
 The shrine is illuminated with candles or strings of electric lights at this time.
-Dargahs in South Asia, have historically been a place for all faiths since the medieval times; for example, the Ajmer Sharif Dargah was meeting place for Hindus and Muslims to pay respect and even to the revered Saint Mu'in al-Din Chishti.
+Dargahs in South Asia, have historically been a place for all faiths since the medieval times; for example, the Ajmer Sharif Dargah was a meeting place for Hindus and Muslims to pay respect and even to the revered Saint Mu'in al-Din Chishti.

 In China, the term gongbei is usually used for shrine complexes centered around a Sufi saint's tomb.